 hittil | so far, until now |

-Remark: Many Norwegian adverbs are similar to the corresponding Danish adverbs.
+Remark: Many adverbs in Norwegian are similar to the corresponding Danish adverbs.
 For example, the adverbs “allerede” and “nylig” are the same in both languages.
 In the case of the Norwegian adverb “hittil” there is a minor spelling difference with its Danish counterpart which is “hidtil”.

 ---|---|